Table of Contents

 Wernicke’s aphasia is also known as sensory aphasia.
 The damage is located in the area of the temporal lobe, within the area supplied by the posterior temporal artery.

 The main symptoms of Wernicke’s aphasia are an increased output of speech (logorrhea), and phonemic and semantic paraphasias.
-A patient with phonemic paraphasia confuses syllables or shortens words, whereas a patient with semantic paraphasia confuses entire words.
+A patient with phonemic paraphasia has disturbance with phenomic retrieval process and confuses syllables, changes order of syllablesof words or shortens words, whereas a patient with semantic paraphasia confuses entire words.
 The confused words often come from the same subject area, for example, substituting “arm” for “leg”.

 The increased speech output involves, among other things, a making up of new words (neologisms).
 Unlike in Broca’s aphasia, also speech comprehension is disturbed, which additionally complicates the patient’s ability to communicate.
 Writing and reading is usually disturbed as well.